 PLWHA's difficulty obtaining stable employment can have a snowball effect on their ability to obtain housing.
-Inability to maintain employment that pays a living wage prevents PLWHA from maintaining stable housing, which results in poor rental history, poor credit history, and ultimately impacts their ability to obtain future housing.
+Inability to maintain employment that pays a livable wage prevents PLWHA from maintaining stable housing, which results in poor rental history and poor credit history, and ultimately impacts their ability to obtain future housing.
 To help overcome this barrier, the staff at Northern Nevada HOPES maintains strong working relationships with housing providers who will often overlook poor rental history and/or criminal background and agree to house a client despite their past.
 Additionally, many PLWHA still face discrimination and prejudice when seeking affordable housing.
-Through HOPES' strong working relationships with housing vendors, HOPES is able to assist PLWHA in locating housing where they feel safe and free of discrimination and prejudice.
+Through HOPES strong working relationships with housing vendors, HOPES is able to assist PLWHA in locating housing where they feel safe and free of discrimination and prejudice.

 Per federal regulations, individuals who are not legal citizens (undocumented) of the United States may not access federally funded resources, including HOPWA.
-As a result of this policy, many PLWHA wo are unstably housed or experiencing homelessness do not have access to the financial resources that HOPWA provides.
-As a result, their housing situation does not get better and often times gets worse.
-This typically indirectly leads to more trips to the emergency room with possible hospitalization due to poorer health outcomes.
+As a result of this policy, many PLWHA who are unstably housed or experiencing homelessness do not have access to the financial resources that HOPWA provides.
+As a result, their housing situation does not get better, and often times gets worse.
+HOPES previously has a partnership with Nevada LaBelle, which provided affordable housing options to undocumented PLWHA.
+However in the past year this partnership terminated.